atereshkov/EXPLogger/README.md

 You can log simple strings:

 ```
-log.debug("Hi there!")
+log.debug("Hi there, I'm EXPLogger!")
 ```

-Or just anything you want:
+Or just anything you want, for example:

 ```
 log.debug((4, 2, 1, 0, 5)) // array